 In fact, buyers aren’t even expected to sign any sort of exclusivity agreement with a buyer’s agent.
 Buyers are free to fire and choose another agent at virtually any time, as long as a deal hasn’t progressed too far along.

 Really savvy buyers go one step further.
 They do their research and realize that not only are the services of a buyer’s agent free, but that they can negotiate with their buyer’s agent to receive some of the commission for themselves.

-In real estate, the seller typically agrees in an Exclusive Right to Sell Listing Agreement to pay 6% of the sale price regardless of how the buyer is found.
 This means that the commission is typically split equally per local MLS association rules between a buyer’s agent and the seller’s agent.
-However, if the buyer is unrepresented, then the seller can earn the entire commission by representing both parties (i.e. dual agency).
+However, if the buyer is unrepresented, then the seller’s agent can earn the entire commission by representing both parties (i.e. dual agency).

 This means that even though the buyer doesn’t pay any commission whatsoever, the buyer’s agent will still typically get paid 3% of the purchase price in commission from the seller.
 Buyer agents will generally not talk about how much they’re going to get paid, and will generally present it as being free for the buyer.
 However, just know that these buyer’s agents are getting paid just as much as the seller’s agent in most cases, and it’s quite a significant amount of money on the table.